 If you’re trying to figure out how to help an alcoholic, you may have a lot of mixed feelings.
 Helping someone with alcoholism is no easy task, and this makes it extremely difficult if you’re close to the person.
 When you don’t know the proper way to help someone with alcoholism, you can hurt him or her.
 The first thing you should come to understand is that someone with alcoholism is dealing with a serious illness.

 How to Help an Alcoholic Starts with Education

-You should be educated about how addiction actually works because it can help you understand symptoms.
-Surprisingly enough, just telling someone to stop drinking often doesn’t do the trick and it can start a fight.
-It’s important to understand that the disease of addiction hijacks the brain in a peculiar way.
-Part of the brain called the prefrontal cortex is not functioning properly, and some of its responsibilities include:
+You should be educated about how addiction works because it can help you understand symptoms.
+Surprisingly enough, just telling someone to stop drinking rarely does the trick, and it can start a fight.
+Thus, it’s important to understand that the disease of addiction peculiarly hijacks the brain.
+Part of the brain, called the prefrontal cortex, is not functioning properly, and some of its responsibilities include:

 - Impulse control

 The first step in knowing how to help an alcoholic is understanding how their mind is affected.
 If you’ve ever been confused about why your loved one doesn’t see the damage he or she is causing, this is why.
 The lack of self-awareness makes it so someone with alcoholism is unknowingly in denial and protecting their addiction.
 The brain believes the person needs alcohol to survive, so he or she may become defensive.
 The next thing to understand is that your loved one needs help from a professional treatment facility.

 A common mistake many loved ones make when dealing with someone with an alcohol addiction is thinking love can fix him or her.
 Without even realizing it, you may be fueling your loved one’s addiction by not having them get help.
 It’s common for spouses and especially parents of children to think that their love can save the person.
 The reality is that often your unconditional love can be enabling the person’s addiction to alcohol.

 How to Help an Alcoholic Properly